A look at the state of the market for scanning and document management

 • how, when, and where people are scanning now;

-• why people being “locked away from their documents” in 2020 and 2021 has accelerated digital transformation efforts around documents in 2022;
+• why people being “locked away from their documents” in 2020 and 2021 has accelerated digital efforts around documents in 2022;

 • the balance between home and office scanning historically, and where that’s likely to go in the near future;